Rus 325: Dostoevsky (W)

 Location: B. B. Comer 244

-To Purchase: F. M. Dostoevsky: Poor Folk, Crime and Punishment, The Devils, The Idiot, The Adolescent, The Brothers Karamazov, Great Short Works of Fyodor Dostoevsky, Uncle's Dream and Other Stories.
+To Purchase: F. M. Dostoevsky: Poor Folk, The Insulted and Injured, Crime and Punishment, The Devils, The Idiot, The Brothers Karamazov, Great Short Works of Fyodor Dostoevsky, Uncle's Dream and Other Stories.

 This course will cover the life and major works of Fyodor Dostoevsky.
 Writing proficiency is required for a passing grade in this course.
 All materials are read in English translation.
 No knowledge of Russian is required for this course.
 Three (3) credit hours.

 This course will include substantial in-class and out-of-class writing that encourages the development of critical thinking and requires students to analyze, synthesize, and evaluate knowledge.